Article

 Window Sash's Airflow Impact

-Biosafety cabinets have a movable or fixed window on the front that protects workers from the active work area.
-This is called the window sash.
-A cabinet’s certification will be based on having the window sash positioned at specific heights due to the potential impacts on downflow and inflow velocities.
-Current industry standards will provide a workable window sash height of 8, 10, or 12 inches (203, 254, or 305 mm).
+The window sash, a movable or fixed window on the front of the cabinet, protects workers from the active work area.
+A BSC's certification is based on the window sash positioned at specific heights due to its impact on downflow and inflow velocities.
+Industry standards typically set the workable window sash height at 8, 10, or 12 inches (203, 254, or 305 mm).

 Improper Airflow Balance